List of currencies in the Americas

 The Chilean currency, the Chilean peso, is also strong.
 However, this again means that manufacturing struggles, as cheaper imports are pricing them out of business.
 In January 2011, after Chile announced that in 2011 the country planned to buy foreign reserves of $12 billion, the peso experienced an immediate fall in value.
 The country's main export is copper to China and India.
 The currency strength has resulted in over-high wages, and high inflation.

 The East Caribbean dollar is the most used currency by the number of countries in the Caribbean utilizing it.
 The East Caribbean dollar is pegged to the United States dollar, and has been for over 35 years since 1976, having previously been pegged to the pound sterling.
-In 1965, the East Caribbean Currency Authority was established (coming after the British Caribbean Currency Board), to distribute currency, but The Bahamas withdrew from the organisation to create its own bank.
+In 1965, the Eastern Caribbean Currency Authority was established (coming after the British Caribbean Currency Board), to distribute currency, but The Bahamas withdrew from the organisation to create its own bank.
 The East Caribbean dollar is used in all seven member countries of the Organisation of Eastern Caribbean States (OECS) and Anguilla (a British overseas territory); the only OECS member using a different currency is the British Virgin Islands, a British overseas territory where the U.S. dollar is the official currency.
 Cuba and Panama both use two currencies.
 Cuba is attempting to gradually phase out the Cuban convertible peso, unifying the two in the Cuban peso.
 Although there is no confirmed timescale for the reform, whilst quoting Cuban economists, Reuters gave an estimation of 18 months (from October 2013).
 Panama uses the United States dollar informally, but additionally uses the Panamanian balboa as legal tender.